collective-soundworks/soundworks-create/README.md

-  -p, --install-plugins  install / uninstall soundworks plugins -l, --install-libs     install / uninstall related libs -f, --find-doc         find documentation about plugins and related libs -i, --config-infos     get config informations about you application -C, --create-env       create a new environment config file -b, --extend-build     extend the build settings (babel, webpack) of your project -e, --eject-launcher   eject the launcher and default views from `@soundworks/helpers`
+  -p, --install-plugins  install / uninstall soundworks plugins -l, --install-libs     install / uninstall related libs -f, --find-doc         find documentation about plugins and related libs -i, --config-infos     get config information about you application -C, --create-env       create a new environment config file -b, --extend-build     extend the build settings (babel, webpack) of your project -e, --eject-launcher   eject the launcher and default views from `@soundworks/helpers`